elicharlese/bitcell/TAGS-TIMELINE.md

-# Sprint Timeline for Bitcell Development
+# Versioning & Tags Timeline for Bitcell Development

-Below are the sprints with the estimated sprint points for each task and totals for each sprint.
+The following timeline outlines suggested version tags for the completion of each sprint in the Bitcell development process.
+This ensures a consistent and trackable progression of the project.

 ## Sprint 1: Environment Setup & Initial Architecture Design